 Question - Can I install this under the bonnet in a car engine bay?

 Response - As for installing the battery under the bonnet, the main concern is heat.
-Our batteries are designed to operate up to 65 degrees C. This would be ok under most conditions, however there may be situations where the ambient temperature gets very hot such as in hot summer conditions and when the engine is working particularly hard, where the temperatures under the bonnet could cause the battery temperature to exceed these tolerances.
+Our batteries are designed to operate up to 60 degrees C. This would be sufficient under most conditions, however there may be situations where the ambient temperature gets very hot such as in hot summer conditions and when the engine is working particularly hard, where the temperatures under the bonnet could cause the battery temperature to exceed these tolerances.

 Therefore there is no simple answer to this.
-It would depend significantly on where the second battery tray would be located in your engine bay (i.e. it would make a significant difference if it was close to the front near the radiator with good airflow, vs. tucked away behind the motor at the back), and the conditions that you would run your vehicle under.
+It would depend significantly on where the second battery tray would be located in your engine bay (i.e. it would make a significant difference if it was close to the front near the radiator with good airflow, vs. tucked away next to the turbo charger), and the conditions that you would run your vehicle under.

-Therefore, as a basic rule-of-thumb we do not recommend it.
-However, we do have several customers who do install our batteries in the engine bay but they understand the potential impact.
+Consequently, as a basic rule-of-thumb we do not recommend it.
+However, we do have several customers who have installed our batteries in the engine bay but they understand the potential impact.
 If there is evidence that the battery has been operated under excessively hot conditions, then that may affect the warranty.